 With a population composed of a mosaic of cultures and that counts 16.6% Emirati citizens, 23% other Arabs, 42.3% South Asians, 12.1% other Asians and 6% other expatriates, Dubai has managed to emerge as one of the most innovative cities in the world.
 Coincidence?
 Not really.
 Decades of research clearly demonstrate that diversity within an organization or a team brings more innovation and creativity than in homogenous ones and ultimately helps build stronger businesses.
 And although reaching a consensus with a diverse group of individuals can be tedious, the variety of perspectives and compelling ideas can be pretty powerful!

 And so it is not uncommon for most organizations in Dubai to count a minimum of 15 different nationalities within their workforce.
 Having people from different horizons working successfully together and towards one common goal certainly sounds exciting and yet it is not always smooth sailing!
 We can all recall at least one stressful situation that includes a cultural clash, with a colleague, a neighbour or even a friend.
 The key is to learn to understand others.
 And how can we do that?
-Well, it actually starts with gaining a better understanding of ourselves and discover what makes us strive in a culturally diverse environment and this is done through assessing and improving our level of Cultural Intelligence.
+Well, it actually starts with gaining a better understanding of ourselves and discover what makes us strive in a culturally diverse environment.
+This is done through assessing and improving our level of cultural intelligence and investing in cultural training.

 So what exactly is Cultural Intelligence (CQ)?